maurosrios/cross-tenant-health-audit-framework/CTHCF_flow.md

 Service Continuity - Warm
 ```

-DXC hosts are classified as DXC based on domain suffix, not by this field.
+Company_A hosts are classified as Company_A based on domain suffix, not by this field.

 ***